-Some iPad 2s experiencing light leakage issues?Alex Wagner - Deputy Managing Editor, News Desk
+Some iPad 2s experiencing light leakage issues?Alex Wagner - Editorial Director of News and Content

 Yesterday Apple released its newest entry in the tablet game, the iPad 2, ending months of hype and speculation surrounding the device.
 Like the iPhone 4 last year, though, the launch hasn't gone off without a hitch.
 Some iPad 2 owners have noticed some yellowing on the displays of their new tablet.
 Luckily, it's expected that that issue will eventually resolve itself, much like it did with the iPhone 4 last year.